-B. Roll the pen between your palms ten times - it is important that the pen is kept horizontal.
+Roll the pen between your palms 10 times – it is important that the pen is kept horizontal.

-C. Move the pen up and down ten times between the two positions as shown, so the glass ball moves from one end of the cartridge to the other.
+Then move the pen up and down 10 times between the two positions as shown, so the glass ball moves from one end of the cartridge to the other.

-Repeat rolling and moving the pen until the NovoMix® 30 appears uniformly white and cloudy (resuspended).
+Repeat rolling and moving the pen until the liquid appears uniformly white and cloudy (resuspended).

 For every subsequent injection:

-Move the pen up and down between the two positions - as shown in Figure C - at least ten times until the liquid appears uniformly white and cloudy.
+Move the pen up and down between the two positions - as shown in Figure C - at least 10 times until the liquid appears uniformly white and cloudy.
 If the resuspension procedure alone is not enough to give a uniformly white and cloudy liquid, repeat the rolling and moving procedures (see B and C) until the liquid does appear uniformly white and cloudy.

 Attaching a needle

-D. Remove the paper tab from a NovoFine® or NovoTwist® disposable needle.
+Remove the paper tab from a new disposable needle.

 Pull off the inner needle cap and dispose of it.
 Never try to put the inner needle cap back on the needle.
 You may stick yourself with the needle.

 - Be careful not to bend or damage the needle before use.